diana9777/PhiloVenture-Support/README.md

 **Q: Is this game suitable for all ages?**
 A: Yes!
 PhiloVenture is designed to be accessible to everyone.

+**Q: How can I turn the page?**
+A: You can just swap the screen to turn the page.

+**Q: How can I open the menu dialog?**
+A: Just touch the card  in the bottom-right cornor.

 ---
 🌍 **Official Website:** [Coming Soon]